 10. Listen to Your Body

 That might be 10 hours of sleep a night, hermitting yourself away for a couple of weeks, or eating an entire bag of clementines in three days.
 Just listen to what your body has to say and honour it.
-Now with this is a wee caveat: I think you know what signals your body sends you will support health and which will support dis-ease.
+Now with this is a wee caveat: I think you know what signals your body sends you will support health and which might be more of a habit.

 Honourable Mention: Practice Restorative Yoga